 Firewood Removal (58 acres) treatments are within stands with a large component of dead and/or dying trees.
 Average stand age within this treatment is over 80 years.
 Treatments would mechanically remove dead and/or dying trees both standing and down for use as fuel wood.
-Sufficient snags and downed wood would be retained to meet wildlife needs.
+Sufficient snags and downed wood would be retained to meet Forest Plan standards and guidelines.